TanStack/table/docs/api/features/filters.md

 > ⚠️ Requires that you pass a valid `getFacetedUniqueValues` function to `options.getFacetedUniqueValues`.
 A default implementation is provided via the exported `getFacetedUniqueValues` function.

-A function that **computes and returns** a `Map` of unique values and their occurences derived from `column.getFacetedRowModel`.
+A function that **computes and returns** a `Map` of unique values and their occurrences derived from `column.getFacetedRowModel`.
 Useful for displaying faceted result values.

 ### `getFacetedMinMaxValues`